bottlenoselabs/sokol-cs/README.md

 The .NET style API is a modification of the C bindings (from the side of .NET) to be more idiomatic and overall easier to use.
 The `unsafe` keyword is not required.

 The .NET API currently targets [.NET Core 3.1 (LTS)](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-1/).
-One the reasons is to use `System.Numerics` for `Vector2`, `Vector3`, `Matrix4x4`, etc and `System.Memory` for `Span<T>`, `Memory<T>`, etc. By using these, the code required remains small, highly performant, and easy to use without re-inventing the wheel.
-Another reason to use .NET Core is easy cross platform support for desktop platforms and soon mobile, browser, and console platforms.
+Included with .NET Core is the `System.Numerics` namespace which `Vector2`, `Vector3`, `Matrix4x4`, are used. `Span<T>`, `Memory<T>`, and friends are also used which live in the `System.Memory` namespace that is also part of .NET Core.
+This results in code remaining small, highly performant, and easy to use without re-inventing the wheel.
+Using .NET Core also allows for easy support for desktop platforms and soon mobile, browser, and console platforms.
 More about platforms in the next section.

 All the types are [.NET value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/value-types).
 This is to get as close as possible to zero allocations on the managed heap during the long running state of the application's loop.
 [This is often desirable in games](https://www.shawnhargreaves.com/blog/twin-paths-to-garbage-collector-nirvana.html) and [other demanding, high performance, applications](https://docs.microsoft.com/en-us/dotnet/csharp/write-safe-efficient-code).